naomiven/react-login-app/README.md

   `isLoggedIn` state and `onLogout` handler.
 - **NOT** optimized for high frequency changes

+## When to use props vs Context

-_Note that `props` should be used for configuring components, but `useContext` should be used for state management and is also a good replacement for long `prop chains`._
+`props` should be used for configuring reusable components.
+Eg., components like `Button` and `Input` should be configurable with different values.

+`useContext` should be used for state management.
+It is a good replacement for long `prop chains`.
+All components that have this will be bound to the context and will contain the same values.
+Therefore it is less reusable.